 Our governing body

 The governors are responsible for providing support and challenge to our headteacher and senior leadership team.
 They oversee the school’s strategy and monitor the progress against the school’s development plan, ensuring that the school is operating efficiently and effectively.

 Like all free schools, the Archer Academy is underpinned by a charitable company, in our case the Archer Academy Trust.
 This is both a registered company and an exempt charity, which means we have to follow company and charity law, but are regulated by the DfE rather than the Charity Commission.

 The rules along which the Archer Academy Trust is run are set out in our Memorandum and Articles.

-There are five members of the Archer Academy Trust, who are responsible for ensuring that the founding vision and ethos are maintained as the school progresses and develops.
-They are Sanjay Maraj (Chair of the Trust), Toby Blume, Avis Johns and Sarah Glennon, all founders of the school also hold the role of members of the company, with an unlimited term of office.
+There are five members of the Archer Academy Trust, who are responsible for ensuring that the Archer Academy’s founding vision and ethos are maintained as the school progresses and develops.
+They are Sanjay Maraj (Chair of the Trust), Toby Blume, Avis Johns and Sarah Glennon, all founders of the school who hold the role of members of the Trust company, with an unlimited term of office.
 In addition, David Adams is a member of the Trust for the term of his office as Chair of the Board of Governors.

 Regulation and reporting